NVDA vs AMD: Which AI Chip Stock Should You Buy? (December 2025)

 Technical interpretation: AMD has further to fall before reaching oversold (RSI below 30).
 The 21% pullback is sharper than NVIDIA's, reflecting higher beta.
 Watch the $194 level—a break below could trigger a move to $172.

-Part 4: What Our AI Says
+Part 4: What Genie Says

 NVIDIA (NVDA)